by Lara Zielin

 U-M’s athletic past is a critical part of the university’s history.
 “What happened on the field was often a reflection of what was happening more broadly on campus, even in the culture,” said University of Michigan Professor Greg Dooley.
 “This goes for football but for other sports, and it’s why preserving the university’s athletics history is paramount to preserving U-M history.”

-Dooley is sharing U-M history with students this semester in his class “History of College Athletics,” which examines college athletics from the 1800s to the present day including origins, trends, opportunities, and challenges.
+Dooley shared U-M history with students last year in his class “History of College Athletics,” which examined college athletics from the 1800s to the present day including origins, trends, opportunities, and challenges.

 In one class project, Dooley asked students to document a moment related to last year’s memorable 15-0 football season, with the Wolverines winning both the Rose Bowl and the College Football National Championship.